devfacet/composedql/README.md

 [![NPM][npm-image]][npm-url] [![Build Status][travis-image]][travis-url]

-ComposedQL is a query language that aims URI friendly queries.
+ComposedQL is a query language that aims URI friendly queries for RESTful APIs.

 ### Use Cases

 - Composing data queries with efficient way
 - Selecting only a subset of data
-- Filtering sensitive data
+- Filtering sensitive information
 - Creating authZ compatible API endpoints
 - Implementing middleware caching and routing